skhair2/desigamehub-coming-soon/OPTIMIZATION_COMPLETE.md

-# DesiGameHub - SEO Expert Optimization Complete ✅
+# DesiPlayground - SEO Expert Optimization Complete ✅

 ## Overview
 Your website has been comprehensively optimized based on the SEO expert suggestions provided.
 All recommendations have been implemented with code and documentation.